calroc/Thun/docs/reference/Function-Reference.md

 ## not

-Like [bool] but convert the item on the top of the stack to the inverse Boolean value.
+Invert the Boolean value on the top of the stack.

        true not
     --------------